-DEEP is working with municipalities to encourage the use of green infrastructure and low impact development (LID) practices to encourage groundwater recharge.
-This is also reflected in requirements under MS4 permits, as discussed in Chapter 8.
+DEEP is working with municipalities to encourage the use of green infrastructure and low impact development (LID) practices to facilitate groundwater recharge.
+Implementation of green infrastructure can reduce the water temperature and amount of pollutants entering the Sound, which reduces the demand on City infrastructure.
+Further information on this can be found in Chapter 8, Sustainability & the Norwalk Environment.